AleGuarnieri/aleguarnieri.github.io/README.md

 After an experience as a Salesforce Platform developer, I decided to move into the data science and data engineering sector a few years ago, to combine my background and interest about science and informatics with something useful and applicable to the real world.

-As I strongly believe in continuous learning, I'm sharing here the activities I do to enrich my knowledge about this wonderful field.
+I strongly believe in continuous learning and I'm sharing here the activities I do to enrich my knowledge about this wonderful field.
 Feel free to explore or send me a comment on all the material I loaded.

 My dream?
 To keep learning and use my expertise to work and volunteer in the areas in which data science can be applied, giving back what I learned and contributing to have a positive impact in our society 🙂